inflearn logo

 • There is a quiz at the end of each section to review the lecture content.

-🔗 Relationship with existing JPA courses
+🔗 Connection with existing JPA courses

 • This is an advanced course that goes beyond basic optimizations like fetch joins and batch_fetch_size.